 - OR see all Snack Recipes

-If you’ve tried this No Bake Chocolate Coconut Slice I’d love to hear how you enjoyed it!
+If you’ve tried this Chocolate Coconut Slice I’d love to hear how you enjoyed it!
 Pop a comment and a star rating below!
-You can also FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST to keep up to date with more delicious recipes.

-- 3 tbsp cocoa powder, can use cacao
+- 3 tablespoon Cocoa Powder, can use cacao

 - Line square baking tin with baking paper (I used 8 x 8 inch or 20cm x 20cm).